 The BSA should establish the defect severity for Bug Work Items generated during UAT, Regression, or Warranty.

+Bug Annotation

+During the execution to resolution of a defect, information such as clarification of root cause and status of correct action should be captured as Comments in the TFS Bug Work Item.

+Specifically, when a defect corrective action is promoted to Test, an entry should be added at the top of the “Repro Step” Field that explains the Resolution of the corrective action:

+“Resolution - <description of corrective action taken>

 Defect Prioritization for Sprint Planning

 Bug Work Items added to a Release Backlog during sprint execution, are considered for acceptance during sprint planning along with User Story Work Items.